dashingsoft/pyarmor/docs/questions.rst

 Each project has its own capsule `.pyarmor_capsule.zip` in project path.
 This capsule is generated when run command `pyarmor init` to create a project.
-And `license.lic` of }PyArmor| will be as an input file to make this capsule.
+And `license.lic` of |PyArmor| will be as an input file to make this capsule.

 When runing command `pyarmor build` or `pyarmor licenses`, it will